-This list will be subject to ongoing review.
+This list of endorsing bodies is subject to ongoing review.

-There are four routes under the Global Talent category applicable to different roles:
+There are four routes to endorsement under the Global Talent category applicable to different roles:

-- Senior appointments – endorsement for applicants with a job offer as a professor, associate professor, reader, senior group leader or equivalent at any UK higher education institution or eligible research institute.
-Endorsing bodies: The British Academy, the Royal Academy of Engineering, and The Royal Society.
+- Senior appointments – endorsement for applicants with a job offer as a professor, associate professor, reader, senior group leader or equivalent at any UK higher education institution or eligible research institute, by the British Academy, the Royal Academy of Engineering, and The Royal Society.

 - Fellowships – endorsement for those with an individual fellowship (either current or held within the last 12 months), on the list approved by The British Academy, the Royal Academy of Engineering and Royal Society.

 - Endorsed funders – a new visa route for researchers who make critical contributions to work supported by grant funding from a recognised funder.
 Qualifying applicants will be fast tracked to the Home Office visa application stage with minimal evidential requirements, where they meet the individual eligibility criteria.
 UKRI will be responsible for assessing endorsed funded applications.

 How to apply for a Global Talent visa?